MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native-api-ref.md

 Since `autolinking` uses `react-native.config.js` to link plugins, constructors are specified in that file.
 But you can override custom variables to manage the CodePush plugin by placing these values in string resources.

 * __Public Key__ - used for bundle verification in the Code Signing Feature.
-Please refer to [Code Signing](cli.md#code-signing) section for more details about the Code Signing Feature.
+See the [Code Signing](cli.md#code-signing) section for more details about the Code Signing Feature.
     To set the public key, you should add the content of the public key to `strings.xml` with name `CodePushPublicKey`.
 CodePush automatically gets this property and enables the Code Signing feature.
 For example:
     ```xml
     <string moduleConfig="true" name="CodePushPublicKey">your-public-key</string>